scoutapp/scout-apm-php/README.md

 #### Default log level

-By default, the library is *very* noisy in logging by design - this is to help us figure out what is going wrong if you need assistance.
-If you are confident everything is working, and you can see data in your Scout dashboard, then you can increase the minimum log level by adding the following configuration to set the "minimum" log level (which **only** applies to Scout's logging):
+Since release `6.2.0`, the default log level is set to `Psr\Log\LogLevel::WARNING`.
+If you are having issues with instrumentation, we recommend setting the log level to `Psr\Log\LogLevel::DEBUG` to increase the verbosity of logging.
+This will help support to identify issues that may occur.

+You may change the log level to any other `Psr\Log\LogLevel::*` constant value, for example:

 ```php
 use Psr\Log\LoggerInterface;